Google CEO touts 'integrity' of products before House testimony

-Google CEO Sundar Pichai on Monday said the web giant works hard to safeguard the integrity of its products a day he's expected to appear before Congress to answer questions about the company's social media practices.
+Google CEO Sundar Pichai on Monday said the web giant works hard to safeguard the integrity of its products, a day before he's expected to appear before Congress to answer questions about the company's social media practices.

 "We work hard to ensure the integrity of our products, and we've put a number of checks and balances in place to ensure they continue to live up to our standards," Pichai wrote.
 "I lead this company without political bias and work to ensure that our products continue to operate that way.
 To do otherwise would go against our core principles and our business interests."

-Google is among a handful of tech companies that has drawn flak for the perception it reflects a liberal bias.
-In August, President Donald Trump took to Twitter to accuse Google of manipulating search results to suppress conservatives viewpoints – a charge Google was denied.
+Google is among a handful of tech companies that have drawn flak for the perception that they reflect a liberal bias.
+In August, President Donald Trump took to Twitter to accuse Google of manipulating search results to suppress conservative viewpoints – a charge Google has denied.

 Pichai's appearance before the committee comes a few months after reports that Google employees discussed changes to the company's web search functions to counter the Trump administration's controversial travel ban that went into effect last year.